koush/AndroidAsync/README.md

 http request library, check out [Ion](https://github.com/koush/ion) (it is built on top of AndroidAsync).
 The typical Android app developer would probably be more interested in Ion.

-But if you're looking for a raw Socket, HTTP client/server, WebSocket, and Socket.IO library for Android, AndroidAsync is it.
+But if you're looking for a raw Socket, HTTP(s) client/server, and WebSocket library for Android, AndroidAsync is it.

 #### Features